open-telemetry/opentelemetry-specification/specification/collector/README.md

 the OpenTelemetry Collector SIG is able to work with any vendor who claims support for an OpenTelemetry Collector.

-- An OpenTelemetry Collector _MUST_ accept as OpenTelemetry Collector Configuration file.
+- An OpenTelemetry Collector _MUST_ accept an OpenTelemetry Collector Configuration file.
 - An OpenTelemetry Collector _MUST_ be able to be compiled with any and all additional Collector components that the user wishes to include.